dominictarr/level-live-stream/README.md

 Works just like [LevelUp#readStream](https://github.com/rvagg/node-levelup#readStream) except instead of ending, it will stay open and stream changes to the database as they are inserted!

-Just like the couchdb changes feed, but for any arbitary range of keys!
+Just like the couchdb changes feed, but for any arbitrary range of keys!

 see also, [level-livefeed](https://github.com/Raynos/level-livefeed/) for the same idea, but with a [streams2](https://github.com/isaacs/readable-stream) api.